RS-PYTHON/rs-demo/README.md

 # rs-demo

+The demos are implemented as Jupyter notebooks.

+## Run on local mode

+On local mode, docker-compose and Docker images are used to run services and libraries locally (not on a cluster).
+There is no authentication for this mode.

-## Prerequisites
+### Prerequisites

-Prerequisites to run the demos locally using Jupyter Notebook:

   * You have Docker installed on your system, see: https://docs.docker.com/engine/install/
   * You have access to the RSPY project on GitHub: https://github.com/RS-PYTHON